 Katie Luther is my Homegirl.

 My pre-COVID19 currents included living in Los Angeles, working as a freelance graphic designer (you can enjoy my design website here), a theologian gig facilitating Sunday morning adult forum where I encouraged everyone to a more nuanced, less fundamentally literal interpretation of scripture.
-I served on the judicatory's Green Faith Team, and generally did whatever I could to socialize and connect with people who have similar passions and somewhat related experiences.
+I served on the judicatory's Green Faith Team, and generally did whatever I could to socialize and connect with people with similar passions and related experiences.

 Post-COVID currents?
 Reweaving life again.